-6. Contract Award for LAVTA On-Call ZEB Consulting Services
+G. Contract Award for LAVTA On-Call ZEB Consulting Services

-Recommendation: Staff recommends the Projects and Services Committee refer Resolution 23-2022 to the Board of Directors for approval, authorizing the Interim Executive Director to execute three-year contracts with two one-year options with CTE and Zen for on-call ZEB consulting services.
+Recommendation: The Project and Services Committee recommends that the LAVTA Board of Director authorize the Interim Executive Director to execute three-year contracts with two one-year options with CTE and Zen for on-call ZEB consulting services.
 Task orders will be awarded based on the most-qualified firm for each scope or work.